Dealing With a Bad Green Card Interview at USCIS

 Assuming you have prepared your paperwork carefully and have nothing to hide, your USCIS adjustment of status interview should go smoothly.
 Nevertheless, difficulties can arise.

-The final step in obtaining a green card in the United States through the process known as adjustment of status is normally to attend an interview with an official of U.S. Citizenship and Immigration Services (USCIS).
-If you want some tips on questions to expect at your interview, here are the most common.
-This article, however, will focus specifically on what to do in an interview that isn't going well.
+The final step in obtaining a green card in the United States through the process known as adjustment of status is typically to attend an interview with an official of U.S. Citizenship and Immigration Services (USCIS).
+If you want tips on questions to expect at your interview, here are the most common.
+This article, however, will focus specifically on what to do in an interview that isn't going well, and where you don't have an attorney by your side.

-(Note: Applicants coming from overseas will normally use a different procedure known as "consular processing," and attend an interview at a U.S. embassy or consulate.)
+(Note: Applicants coming from overseas will normally use a different procedure known as "consular processing," and attend an interview at a U.S. embassy or consulate in their country of residence or nationality.)

 Until the date of your adjustment interview, it’s quite possible that you will not have had any personal contact with any U.S. immigration official other than when you first arrived at a U.S. border or entry point.
 The U.S. government views the interview as its chance to confirm the contents of an application after the person has personally sworn to tell the truth.
 (This is in addition to the fact that applicants represent that their answers on the immigration application forms were true and correct simply by signing them.)

-The in-person interview also allows the U.S. government to ask additional questions—for example, in a marriage-based green card case, to ask personal questions that will test whether the marriage is real or a sham.
+The in-person interview also allows the U.S. government to ask additional questions—for example, in a marriage-based green card case, to ask personal questions that will test whether the marriage is real or just a fraud or sham.

-Assuming you have prepared your paperwork carefully and have nothing to hide, your interview should go smoothly.
-Nevertheless, its tone and progress will depend in large part on the personality or mood of the USCIS official.
+Assuming you have prepared your paperwork carefully and have nothing to hide, your green card interview should go smoothly.
+Nevertheless, its tone and progress will depend in large part on the personality or mood of the USCIS official with whom you meet.
 Some interviews just go badly, with the USCIS officer behaving in an impatient, rude, or belligerent manner.
-Here's what to do if that happens:
+Below are some suggestions for what to do if that happens.

 Try to remember that USCIS officers are human—and they have seen a lot of fraudulent applicants along with the worthy ones.
 Remember also that they hold much of the power over your case.
-Remain respectful and answer honestly if you don't know or remember something.
+Remain respectful and answer honestly if you don’t know or remember something.
+Ask for clarification as a way to bring down the temperature and perhaps improve your understanding of what the officer is driving at.
 Never guess or lie, and try to avoid chattering on nervously.

-2) Try to get the USCIS officer's name.
+2) Try to get the USCIS officer’s name and badge number

-The officers don't always introduce themselves by name, but the name might be shown a little sign on their desk.
-The best thing to do is politely ask the name at the beginning of the interview (not when things have already started to go badly, when the officer might already be feeling defensive).
-Write the name down.
+USCIS officers don’t always introduce themselves by name, but the name might be shown a little sign on their desk.
+If so, write the name down.
+If not, the best thing to do is politely ask the USCIS officer's name at the beginning of the interview (not when things have already started to go badly, when the officer might already be feeling defensive).

-You don't have to put up with a USCIS officer who is irrationally angry, makes irrelevant accusations, acts in a discriminatory manner based on your race or gender, or persists with a line of questions or statements that is completely inappropriate.
+You do not have to put up with a USCIS officer who is irrationally angry, bullies you, makes irrelevant accusations, acts in a discriminatory manner based on your race or gender, or persists with a line of questions or statements that is completely inappropriate.
+Ask to see a supervisor on the spot.

-By offering to supply any information that the officer asked for, your case will be postponed ("pended" in USCIS lingo).
-That will give the officer a chance to cool down, and give you some time to collect your thoughts or resources in order to answer the officer's concerns.
+By offering to supply any information that the USCIS officer asked for, your case will be postponed to a later date (“pended” in USCIS lingo).
+That will give the officer a chance to cool down, and give you time to collect your thoughts or resources in order to answer the officer’s concerns.

 NEED IMMIGRATION HELP ?